trampgeek/moodle-qtype_coderunner/Readme.md

 many of them will be disregarded or alternatively have some meaning completely unlike their normal meaning in a programming environment.
 It is also possible that a question using a combinator template grader will not make use of test cases at all.
+For example it might test the students code with thousands of random tests and display just a few of the failing cases using the result table.

 ## Template grader examples
 In this section we look at two uses of a per-test-case template grader, both implemented in Python3.
-The first example shows how we can grade a student submission that isn't actually code to be run but is some text to e graded by a program.
+The first example shows how we can grade a student submission that isn't actually code to be run but is some text to be graded by a program.
 The second example, which is a bit more complicated, shows how we can test student code in a more complex manner than simply running tests and matching the output against the expected output.